 50-500% Faster Page Loading

 To briefly recap, dynamic caching is a technology that caches the HTML output of your PHP code.
 The PHP language is used so that the content of that same HTML is changed dynamically and upon a set of conditions predefined by the web creator.
-When using cache, next time that a page is requested, the pure HTML will be displayed from the Cache which is in the server’s RAM, as opposed to wasting CPU and I/O resources to read the PHP file from the disk.
-Thanks to that mechanism the web page loads significantly faster.
-And by “faster”, we mean like 50-500% faster based on our internal statistics for sites which have it turned on.
+When using the cache, the next time a page is requested, the pure HTML will be displayed from the Cache, which is in the server’s RAM, instead of wasting CPU and I/O resources to read the PHP file from the disk.
+Thanks to that mechanism, the web page loads significantly faster.
+And by “faster”, we mean like 50-500% faster based on our internal statistics for sites that have it turned on.
 The bigger the impact we see on heavier sites – those with more products and queries.
-Once you enable the cache, the pages start loading as fast as your Internet allows it, literally, since the page response is returned instantaneously from the memory of the server.
+Once you enable the cache, the pages start loading as fast as your Internet allows it, literally, since the page response is returned instantaneously from the server’s memory.

 What Is Memcached?